Loie Fuller: Legacy

 In 2016, Stéphanie Di Giusto directed the movie The Dancer about the life of Loïe Fuller, with actresses Soko as Loïe and Lily-Rose Depp as Isadora Duncan.
-Jody Sperling choreographed Soko's dances for the movie, served as creative consultant and was Soko's dance coach, training her in Fuller technique.
+Jody Sperling choreographed Soko's dances for the movie, served as creative consultant and was Soko's dance coach, training her in Fuller technique, which earned Sperling a World Choreography Award nomination.
 The movie premiered at the 2016 Cannes Film Festival.

+Commissioned by the Paul Taylor Dance Company for their November 2024 Lincoln Center Season, Sperling developed Vive La Loïe, an expansion upon material created for La Danseuse (The Dancer) with the Loïe character performing atop a box containing lights within.
+The work for the Taylor company mines Fuller’s synaesthetic concept of “color harmony” in which multi-hued lights are composed like musical notes into luminous “melodies” and “chords.”
+Sperling collaborated closely with Bessie Award-winning lighting designer David Ferri so that each dance moment unfolds as a synthesis of motion, emotion, fabric, and light.

 Fuller continues to be an influence on contemporary choreographers.
-Sperling, who re-imagines Fuller's genre from a contemporary perspective, has choreographed dozens of works inspired by Fuller and expanded Fuller's vocabulary and technique into the 21st century.
-Sperling's company Time Lapse Dance consists of six dancers all versed in Fuller-style technique and performance.
-Another is Ann Cooper Albright, who collaborated with a lighting designer on a series of works that drew inspiration from Fuller’s original lighting design patents.
-Shela Xoregos choreographed a tribute, La Loȉe, a solo which shows several of Fuller's special effects.
+Sperling has choreographed dozens of works inspired by Fuller and expanded Fuller's vocabulary and technique into the 21st century.
+Sperling's company, Time Lapse Dance, consists of six female-identifying dancers who are all versed in Fuller-style technique and performance.
+The company reimagines the art of Fuller in the context of contemporary and environmental forms.

+Ann Cooper Albright collaborated with a lighting designer on a series of works that drew inspiration from Fuller's original lighting design patents.
+Shela Xoregos choreographed a tribute, La Loȉe, a solo which employs several of Fuller's special effects.

 Taylor Swift's 2018 Reputation Tour featured a segment dedicated to Fuller.
-During her performance of "Dress" each night on the tour, several dancers recreated the "Serpentine Dance."
-In the reputation Stadium Tour concert film on Netflix, after “Dress” there is a message showing Taylor’s dedication to Fuller.
+During her performance of "Dress" each night on the tour, several dancers recreated the Serpentine Dance.
+In the Reputation Stadium Tour concert film, Taylor's dedication to Fuller follows the performance of "Dress".

 Into the 2019 film Radioactive Loie Fuller (Drew Jacoby) is a friend of the main character Marie Curie.

 The scientist envisions Fuller dancing in the green light of radium.
 The dancer also introduces the Curies to a medium.

+In 2025 the documentary film Obsessed with Light was released, chronicling Loïe Fuller's life and legacy.

 Written works

-Fuller's autobiographical memoir Quinze ans de ma vie was written in English, translated into French by Bojidar Karageorgevitch and published by F. Juven (Paris) in 1908 with an introduction by Anatole France.
-She drafted her memoirs again in English a few years later, which were published under the title Fifteen Years of a Dancer's Life by H. Jenkins (London) in 1913.
-The New York Public Library Jerome Robbins Dance Collection holds the nearly complete manuscript to the English edition and materials related to the French edition.
-Although her book is a first hand account, she was also known for being very adaptive in her story telling.
-There are seven highly dramatized versions of how she got her first silk skirt; however, the real story is unknown.
-As well as writing about inventing the Serpentine Dance, she also wrote extensively about her own theories of modern dance and motion.
+Fuller's autobiographical memoir Quinze ans de ma vie was written in English, translated into French by Bojidar Karageorgevitch, and published by F. Juven (Paris) in 1908 with an introduction by Anatole France.
+She drafted her memoirs again in English a few years later.
+These were published under the title Fifteen Years of a Dancer's Life by H. Jenkins (London) in 1913.
+The New York Public Library Jerome Robbins Dance Collection holds the nearly complete manuscript of the English edition and materials related to the French edition.
+Fuller's autobiographical writings are in part fiction: she was known for being very adaptive in her story telling.
+She describes her invention of the Serpentine Dance and proposes her own theories of modern dance and motion.